CDRH/datura/docs/2_customization/xml_to_es.md

 ##### @filename

-This is the name of the file this (sub)document is pulling from without an extension
+This is the name of the file this (sub)document is pulling from without an extension.

 ##### @id

 Often associated with the filename, this is created with the `get_id` method in TeiToEs whose default behavior may be overridden.
+The @id is generally NOT the filename when you're dealing with subdocuments, like from a personography file.

 ##### @json